Back to the home page

 Press Enter.

 h.
 The swap file will be activated automatically on the next reboot.
-So reboot your computer.
+However, it's also possible to activate it right away, with this terminal command (use copy/paste):

 i.
-After the reboot, you can check the size of the new swap file with the following terminal command, for which no root permissions are needed:
+You can check the size of the active new swap file with the following terminal command, for which no root permissions are needed:

 swapon --show